When you retire to Payson, you are close enough, a little over an hour, to Phoenix... The Mayo Clinic...and all the attractions of a major city.

 For fans of Western novels, there is a local Zane Grey Museum... the cabin that he lived in when he wrote many of his novels burned down in 1990...
 The museum contains a replica of that cabin.

-In about 45 minutes, you can be on top of the Mogollon Rim ( pronounced Mug-e-on...set yourself apart from the tourists) offering spectacular mountain vistas.
+In about 45 minutes, you can be on top of the Mogollon Rim ( pronounced Mug-e-on...set yourself apart from the tourists, by pronouncing it correctly) offering spectacular mountain vistas.

 The Tonto Natural Bridge state Park is 15 min. from Payson...
 It is definitely worth a visit...keep on going and you'll see the unique little town of Strawberry, Arizona.